Need to talk? Call 1800 882 436.

 What is a molar pregnancy?

 A pregnancy starts with a sperm fertilising an egg.
-The fertilised egg travels to the womb (uterus) where it implants.
+The fertilised egg travels to the uterus (womb) where it implants.
 A molar pregnancy occurs when the cells that normally form a placenta grow into a clump of abnormal cells instead.

 What are the symptoms of a molar pregnancy?

-Women with a molar pregnancy often feel pregnant.
-You may have pregnancy symptoms such as sore breasts or morning sickness.
+Women with a molar pregnancy often feel pregnant, and have pregnancy symptoms such as sore breasts and morning sickness.

-This is because the pregnancy hormone called human chorionic gonadotropin, or (hCG) is still made when you have a molar pregnancy.
-Indeed, the abnormal placenta often makes higher-than-normal amounts of hCG.
+This is because the pregnancy hormone called human chorionic gonadotropin (hCG) is still made when you have a molar pregnancy.
+In fact, higher-than-normal amounts of hCG are common with a molar pregnancy.
 This can cause severe morning sickness.

-• the uterus feeling larger than it should be for the stage of pregnancy
+Your doctor or midwife may also notice that your uterus feels larger than it should be for your stage of pregnancy.

 How is a molar pregnancy diagnosed?